 - Begin your arm circles warm-up before your upper body workout session.

-- Work for the big muscle groups, like your shoulders, to activate the cardiovascular system.
+- Work on the big muscle groups, like your shoulders, to activate the cardiovascular system.

 - Start softly, then pick up the pace or intensity as you proceed.